furknozg/recursive_stalin_sort/README.md

 ## How so?

-Here's how it works, you first do the stalin sort, eliminating all the unordered elements and send them to the gulag
+Here's how it works, you first do the stalin sort, eliminating all the unordered elements and send them to the gulag, normally this means

+deleting the elements out of order but I believe that there are better ways of conveying a gulag such that it actually returns something substantial

 The Gulag being a seperate pool of numbers that you can implement stalin sort into, do this until you reach the end of the array